 Electronic Location or Identifier: Web address or unique, persistent, global identifier used to locate the dataset (such as a DOI).
 Append the date retrieved if the title and locator are not specific to the exact instance of the data you used.

-A DOI enables an object to be identified and found on the Internet.
+A DOI is a digital identifier of an object.
+It enables an object to be identified and found on the Internet.
 The metadata of the object are stored together with the DOI and includes information about where the object is located on the Internet.
 If the object is moved to a new location, the metadata can be updated with the new URL of the object.
 A DOI therefore provides a more long-lasting and reliable reference for finding an online publication than a URL.